Han River (Hubei and Shaanxi): Geography

 The headwaters of the Han flow from Mount Bozhong in southwestern Shaanxi.
-The stream then travels east across the southern part of that province.
+The stream then travels east across the southern part of that province (Shaannan).
 Its highland valley—known as the Qinba Laolin (Note: Also known in Chinese as "one river enclosed by two mountains" (Liangshan Jia Yichuan).)—divides and is protected by the Qinling or Qin Mountains to its north and the Dabashan or Daba Mountains to its south.
 The main cities are Hanzhong in the west and Ankang in the east.
 It then enters Hubei.
 It crosses most of Hubei from the northwest to the southeast, flowing into the Yangtze at the provincial capital Wuhan, a city of several million inhabitants.
 The merging rivers divide the city of Wuhan into three sections: Wuchang in the south, Hankou to the northeast of the confluence, and Hanyang to its southwest.
 The area surrounding the confluence is known as the Jianghan Plain.

 Apart from a few major basins, such as the area around Hanzhong, the highlands of the Han were covered in primeval forests as late as the 19th century.
 The Nanshan Forest covered the northern slopes; the Bashan Forest, the southern.